ZhakLilo/xdebug.sh/README.md

 1. Direct script download (the simplest and shortest method):

-<code> wget https://www.zhaklilo.info/scripts/imagemagick.sh && chmod 755 imagemagick.sh && ./imagemagick.sh </code>
+<code> wget https://www.zhaklilo.info/scripts/xdebug.sh && chmod 755 xdebug.sh && ./xdebug.sh </code>

 2. You can download the entire repository by using <code>git clone</code> or <code>git clone --depth 1 -b master</code> followed by the cloning URL above.